 First, the answer cannot be for Bible Colleges and churches to evolutionize the Bible or Christianity.
 This merely reduces God to the before-mentioned ‘unnecessary hypothesis’.
 And if we evolutionize God by saying that He used evolution, we will merely be making a god in our own image (cf. Exodus 32:1–2).

 When an atheist hears a Christian say, ‘God used evolution,’ he is not likely to be converted to Christ.
 Rather he is much more likely to react, ‘You Christians acknowledge that evolution is true; it won't be long before you acknowledge that God does not exist—after all if ‘God’ is good, why did he create such a dog-eat-dog world?’
 Evolutionism is a strategy of deception, and many professing Christians who have embraced it have abandoned the faith.
 These include Billy Graham's former high-profile colleague in evangelism, who was also ironically (though coincidentally) surnamed Templeton.
 This is not surprising, because Jesus said that people who do not believe what Moses wrote are not likely to believe in Him (John 5:46; Luke 16:31).
 He also said that those who do not believe His words in regard to earthly matters are not likely to believe what He says about heavenly matters (John 3:12).
-Jesus Christ clearly stated that people were on Earth from the beginning of Creation (Matthew 19:4; Mark 10:6) not towards the end of a billions-of-years process [see also Jesus and the age of the world].
+Jesus Christ clearly stated that people were on Earth from the beginning of Creation (Matthew 19:4; Mark 10:6) not towards the end of a billions-of-years process.
 And of course, by definition, Christians are those who believe in Jesus Christ, who was fully God and fully man, and through whom all things were created (John 1:1–18)

 The Key Issues

 If Genesis was written as a literal and historic record, then evolution and millions of years cannot be true.
 Bible Colleges, churches and individual Christians need to recognise and acknowledge this basic fact.
-See Should Genesis be taken literally?

 There are two major worldviews.
 These are the Christian worldview, which is based on the historicity of the Bible, including Genesis, and thus on the truth of Creation, the Fall, the Flood and Babel, and also on the fact of Christ's death, resurrection and future coming again.
 The other is the non-Christian worldview, which is based on evolution, billions of years, and death and struggle before sin entered the world.
 There is no conflict between science and theology when both are based on the Christian worldview.
 Similarly, there is no conflict when science and theology are both based on the non-Christian worldview.
 Conflict, for Christians, arises when they try to base their science on the non-Christian worldview and their theology on the Christian worldview.
 No matter how hard one tries, one cannot make two opposites agree.